tyronferrer/EDM-PORTFOLIO/FINAL LAB TASK 5/README.md

-# Final Lab Task 3.1: Using SELECT CLAUSE
+# Final Lab Task 5: Using SQL Views and Stored Procedures and Stored Functions
-For this task, we are given initial query then perform the SELECT statements required for each problems.
-To use a SELECT clause in order to specify the names of the fields that have data that want to use in a query.
+For this task, we are given initial query creates reusable views, procedures, and functions to simplify querying and updating product and vendor data in the inventory database.

 ## Here’s the Query Statements